 Prices are very affordable, especially considering the size and quality of what you are getting, last time I checked a dozen glazed doughnuts were $9.
 The sticks were slightly more.
 In addition there are a variety of breads and other baked items you can buy.
 It is also worth shopping the small aisle for bulk food items; I usually pick up popcorn at great price and will see what else hits my fancy.

 I would strongly recommend stopping out and trying these doughnuts if you are anywhere in the area.
-For that matter you can make a trip of it; stop at Middlefield Cheese and get some great Swiss or other cheese and imported items; shop through the stalls at Middlefield Market and see what obscure itP1230148em you can find; of head to Headwaters Park or Swine Creek for a very nice hike.
+For that matter you can make a trip of it; stop at Middlefield Cheese and get some great Swiss or other cheese and imported items; shop through the stalls at Middlefield Market and see what obscure item you can find; of head to Headwaters Park or Swine Creek for a very nice hike.
 Of course there is a lot more interesting things to do in Amish country so stop by and visit.
 Remember the Market is closed on Sundays.

 I will warn you that these doughnuts can become habit forming; I brought a couple dozen in for the instructors at the dealers academy to welcome them to the Cleveland area and I started to get frequent requests to bring them more, I ended up making a couple more runs over the academy and they were always a big hit.